MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab08_Ex5_Configure App Protection Policies for Mobile Devices.md

 ## Summary

-In this lab, you will configure an App protection policy for a mobile device.
+In this lab, you will use Microsoft Intune to configure, deploy, and manage mobile devices and applications for iOS/iPadOS and Android platforms.

 ### Exercise 5: Configure App Protection Policies for Mobile Devices